MiguelSanLeon/holidays-survey/README.md

 ### Project Goals

 - Collect user answer for survey.
-- Store data in a google sheet.
+- Store data in a Google sheet.
 - Show survey result in a convenient format.
 - show the questions and results in a tidy and clear way.
-- Get a 100% reconfigurable format from the google sheet file.
+- Get a 100% reconfigurable format from the Google sheet file.
 - Implement data validation for all inputs.

 ### User Stories